A rough start to new year: Covid, heat, staff shortages and a rat infestation force closure of schools and districts

 Teachers also reported that the air conditioning system was not functioning properly — an important issue in the era of covid especially in a school where some classrooms have no windows.
 District officials informed parents that school would not open for several more weeks.

-Adding to the disruption of teacher and learning is the quarantining of thousands of students and staff members across the country because of contact with someone diagnosed with covid.
+Adding to the disruption of teaching and learning is the quarantining of thousands of students and staff members across the country because of contact with someone diagnosed with covid.

 That includes more than 8,000 students and hundreds of employees in Florida’s Hillsborough County, where the school board on Wednesday voted for a universal mask mandate against the orders of Gov. Ron DeSantis (R).

-Four other districts have defied DeSantis with mask mandates, and the same thing is happening in Texas, where more than 20 districts are requiring masking despite an order by Gov. Greg Abott (R) banning such mandates.
+Four other districts have defied DeSantis with mask mandates, and the same thing is happening in Texas, where more than 20 districts are requiring masking despite an order by Gov. Greg Abbott (R) banning such mandates.

 In Illinois, dozens of school districts are now on probation for defying an order by Gov. J.B.
 Pritzker (D) for a universal mask mandate in public schools.
 The districts face the loss of state funding and more if they do not ultimately comply with the mask mandate.